THE FIRST JROTC UNIT

 On Jan.
 13, 1917, Special Order Number 11 appointed Lt.
 Col. Ezra B. Fuller as the PMS&T at Leavenworth Senior High School.
 On Jan.
 29, 1917, Bulletin Number six named Leavenworth Senior High to have the first official JROTC unit in the United States.

 With the outbreak of World War I, Bulletin Number 56, Oct.
 10, 1917, discontinued the JROTC unit.
 It is not entirely clear why this happened, although the 1928 yearbook stated that the War Department ended all of the junior programs that had been established, probably due to wartime manpower requirements.
 The corps did keep running during the war, albeit unofficially.
 After the war, Bulletin Number 63, Dec.
 29, 1919, reestablished Leavenworth High School's JROTC unit.
 Since that date the unit has been a permanent element at Leavenworth High.

 Leavenworth High School has many firsts in the nation.
 In addition to having the first JROTC unit, a girl’s cadet company was started in 1912.
 Their uniform was a plain white dress with a long navy-blue cape lined in red.
 This was a very unusual unit because the Women's Army Corps wasn't established yet.
-The female unit lasted three or four years.
+The female unit lasted one year.
 The U.S. Army officially allowed female participation in JROTC in 1973.

 For approximately 70 years, with the exception of two, Leavenworth High School's JROTC unit has been an “Honor Unit with Distinction” since the inception of that award.
 The special units have been a guard of honor for General Pershing and Marshall Ferdinand Foch of France on their trips through the United States.
 They also honored President Calvin Coolidge when he dedicated the Liberty Memorial to World War I veterans in Kansas City, Missouri.